sa4s-serc/LLM4ADR/README.md

 The extracted data along with the code is given in the 'Data' directory.

 ### LLMs
-The LLMs used the study were picked from the rankings in [Chatbot Arena (formerly LMSYS)](https://lmarena.ai/) with some filtration criteria.
+The LLMs used the study were picked from the rankings in [LMArena (formerly LMSYS)](https://lmarena.ai/) with some filtration criteria.
 The details are given in the 'LLMs' directory.

 ### Approaches